EskoSalaka/mtgtools/README.md

 mutable attributes, you must manually set the object's `_p_changed` attribute to `True` before calling `commit`.
 Often simpler way is to just use assignement or `setattr` instead of changing something inside the attribute.
 In this case, when the whole attribute is reassigned, ZODB will recognize this and changes are saved when committing.

-#### Scryfall vs magicthegathering.io

-At the moment there exists two different kind of APIs for mtg data, Scryfall and magicthegathering.io.
-They are structured in different ways and both have pros and cons.
-For example Scryfall cards contain attribute `card_faces` where as the faces in mtgio are separate cards.

-At the moment Scryfall has a more extensive database with more useful data like prices and purchase uris and also hosts good quality card images, so in my opinion it is more useful of the two.

 ## Authors